Mon Repos Conservation Park Bundaberg

 When you book on a Turtle Encounter tour you will be allocated to a group for the entire evening.
 Be aware that:

-• Turtle Encounter groups comprises of up to 60 people.
+• Turtle Encounter groups comprise of up to 60 people.

 • Allocation of a Turtle Encounter group is predetermined when you make a booking.
-To ensure your family or social group are in the same Turtle Encounter group, please make one booking for your family and/or social group.
+Bookings are limited to 12 tickets per transaction.

 • Turtle Encounter groups will be guided to the beach by Park Rangers and Turtle Guides when turtles arrive.
-Each group must stay together during the event.
+Each group must stay together for the duration of the event.

 Plan ahead!